 Contributed by Toni from 2 Aussie Travellers

-North Stradbroke Island in Morton Bay is a great day trip out from Brisbane.
+Visiting North Stradbroke Island in Morton Bay is a great day Brisbane day trip.
 It’s only takes 25-minutes on the ferry from Cleveland but you’ll feel like you are a world away from the city.

 There are plenty of reasons to love this area.
 The Gorge Walk follows the cliff edge around the coast and is a must for the scenery and wildlife.
 From the walkway you’ll see plenty of whales during the winter migration, kangaroos regularly thump through the hillside behind you and sightings of dolphins and sea turtles are frequent.